javiervertedor/teleport_plus/README.md

 - Named teleport locations (e.g. school, farm, lab)
 - Group teleportation with support for `me`, `all`, and player lists
+- Group management system with item distribution and messaging
 - Scheduled teleports for automatic class movement
 - Return teleport to bring players back to their original location
 - Wooden signpost or banner marker nodes to visually represent destinations